 What could be better than updating your home?
 Picking out granite, installing hardwood floors, creating an open floor plan, building an addition— all of these changes can turn your home into a dream.
 They can also increase the value of your home, which is an added bonus.
-But did you know that home renovations and home additions can have an effect on your homeowners insurance?
+But did you know that home remodeling and home additions can have an effect on your homeowner’s insurance?

 The age and location of your home, construction materials, and even its distance from a fire hydrant can impact your insurance.
 But the most prevalent factor is your home’s value, which means changes in your home require adjustments in coverage.
 So exactly how can a home renovation affect your homeowners insurance?

 Making changes to your home can lend to homeowner liabilities and accidents, either to your house or to the people within it.
 A renovation can, therefore, require additional liability insurance during the process, especially if you are attempting any renovations yourself.
 This covers any accidents that could take place on your property or injuries that are obtained by anyone helping with the renovation.

 If you hire a professional renovation contractor, make sure that your contractor carries liability insurance.
 Without coverage, any accidents that occur on your property can become your problem as the homeowner.

 Homeowners Insurance After the Renovation